 Natalie Zea (Kaitlyn Monahan), Sean Patrick Flanery (Detective Peter Rafferty), Adam Baldwin (Dr Graham Barrett), Veronica Cartwright (Patricia Monahan), Lesley-Ann Brandt (Valerie Khoury), Thomas Ian Nicholas (Stephen), Christopher Lloyd (Shep), Max Perlich (Detective Canto), Angeline-Rose Troy (Allison Parks), Juliet Landau (Dr Lisa Rosen), Daniel Roebuck (Sergeant Reed)

 Kaitlyn Monahan is working as an ER nurse as Allison Parks is brought in dying of stab wounds.
-As Allison is given the paddles, Kaitlyn is handling the body and receives a shock during which she believes she hears Allison say “he still loved me”.
-She comes where everyone tells her she must have been mistaken – that Allison was dead before she was even brought in.
+Kaitlyn is handling the body as Allison is given the paddles and receives a shock during which she believes she hears Allison say “he still loved me”.
+Everyone tells her she must have been mistaken – that Allison was dead before she was even brought in.
 Afterwards, Kaitlyn begins to have flashes of memory from Allison.
 She goes to Allison’s apartment and begins to dig into her life, certain that the killer was among Allison’s associates or the men with which she was involved.
 This draws the attention of investigating detective Peter Rafferty who starts to believe in Kaitlyn’s visions and helps her even as everyone around him calls her crazy.

 Richard Gabai is a director with a minor career in B-budget cinema.
 Since the 1980s, he has made a number of acting appearances in the films of low-budget directors Fred Olen Ray and David DeCoteau.
-He began directing himself with Assault of the Party Nerds (1989) and has made such films as Blood Nasty (1989), the softcore Virtual Girl (1998), its sequel Virtual Girl 2: Virtual Vegas (2001) and the psycho-thriller Imaginary Friend (2012).
+He began directing with Assault of the Party Nerds (1989) and has made such films as Blood Nasty (1989), the softcore Virtual Girl (1998), its sequel Virtual Girl 2: Virtual Vegas (2001), the psycho-thriller Imaginary Friend (2012) and In the Dark (2013) with a blind woman and her stalker.
 In more recent years, Gabai has become a regular director of Lifetime Channel movies.